-A: In Ohio, it is illegal to drive any motor vehicle without insurance or other financial responsibility (FR) proof.
+A: In Ohio, it is illegal to drive any motor vehicle without insurance or other proof of financial responsibility.
 Since a motorcycle qualifies as a motor vehicle, you must purchase motorcycle insurance to comply with Ohio’s financial responsibility laws.

 Q: But I have car insurance.
 Can’t car insurance also cover my motorcycle?

 A: No, your motorcycle would not be insured by your private passenger automobile insurance policy.
 If you own both a car and a motorcycle, you’ll need to purchase both types of insurance policies so that both vehicles are covered.

 Q: What are the differences between motorcycle insurance and car insurance?

 A: The insurance policies are similar, but the coverage may not always be written in the same way.
 Check with your insurance agent or insurance company when you purchase your motorcycle insurance to confirm what coverages are included and what coverages may be added at an additional cost.
 Other coverages include collision, which pays for damages to your vehicle resulting from a collision with another object, and comprehensive (other than collision), which pays for damages to your vehicle caused by something other than a collision (like theft, fire and hail).
 Collision and comprehensive coverages are usually optional, but if you finance the purchase of your motorcycle, your lender may require you to buy these coverages.
 If you make modifications to your motorcycle, you might consider buying extra coverage for damages to custom parts or accessories.